 "Val" in translation from German - "whale".
 This flying boat, designed by the famous designer Claude Dornier in 1920, is rightly considered one of the truly outstanding aircraft.
 Launched in production in 1922, the Val entered the arsenal of many countries, was actively used by civil aviation from the tropics to the Arctic ice, demonstrating high operational reliability, good seaworthiness and high carrying capacity.
 A significant role was played by these seaplanes in domestic aviation.

-In the second half of the twenties, the Russian hydroaviation was in a severe crisis.
-The fleets were practically absent modern seaplanes.
-In the Baltic, mainly German U-20 floats, produced at the Junkers plant, and on the Black Sea, rather outdated Savoya C-16bis flying boats, were used on the Baltic.
-These machines had an insufficient range, were poorly armed, and were very worn out.
-Float variants of land vehicles, such as the MU-1 and MP-1, could not fix the case, because they also had a small radius of action, and in addition differed disgusting seaworthiness.
+In the second half of the twenties, the domestic seaplane was in a serious crisis.
+On the fleets there were practically no modern seaplanes.
+In the Baltic, they used mainly German float Ju-20s, produced at the Junkers plant in Filevsky, in the Black Sea - rather outdated Savoy C-16bis flying boats.
+These machines had insufficient range, were poorly armed, and badly worn out. float variants of land vehicles, such as the MU-1 and MP-1, could not correct the matter, because they also had a small range of action, and in addition were disgusting seaworthiness.

 The fleet was essentially blind, not presenting the situation off the coast of potential adversaries.
 Needed was a new long-range reconnaissance aircraft that would be able to work in the open sea.
 But the prospects for its creation in domestic factories have not yet emerged.
 The only "achievement" of the national hydroaviastro by this time was the boat M-24 D. P. Grigorovich.
 Obviously unfortunate, it was considered suitable only for use for educational purposes.
 The design of other domestic seaplanes was conducted, but there were no real results yet.

-“We have to admit the fact that in the current state of the existing material part, the aviation of the Black Sea will only be able to fulfill operational tasks to a small extent fleet.
-The dilapidation of the Savoy 16bis flying boats allows the use of Savoy aircraft only at a slight distance from the coast.
-Thus, long-range reconnaissance is not provided with aerial surveillance, "the chief of the Red Army naval forces pointed out in 1926.
+"It is necessary to ascertain the fact that under the present condition of the available material part, the Black Sea aviation will be able to fulfill the fleet’s operational tasks only to a small extent.
+The decrepitude of the Savoy 16bis flying boats allows you to use the Savoy aircraft only a short distance from the coast.
+Thus long-range reconnaissance is not provided with airborne surveillance, "said the head of the Red Army Naval Forces in 1926.